oslabs-beta/kaptn/README.md

 # kaptn

-Kaptn is an educational open-source tool that helps ease the learning curve of setting up and monitoring Kubernetes clusters.
+Kaptn is an educational open-source tool that unlocks the full power of kubernetes command line kubectl, and helps ease the learning curve of setting up and monitoring Kubernetes clusters.
 Kaptn consists of a terminal equipped with useful command line pointers, an easy set-up component for YAML set up, and grafana dashboards that monitors various aspects of your Kubernetes cluster.

 ## Features
 - User-friendly terminal interface